anandojha/automated_kinetics_pipeline/README.md

-## Automated Simulation Pipeline for Kinetic and Thermodynamic Predictions
+## Automated simulation pipeline for kinetic and thermodynamic predictions

 This repository provides an **end-to-end automated pipeline** for running **milestoning simulations** with machine-learned force fields to accelerate **drug-target kinetic and thermodynamic predictions**.
 The pipeline utilizes **SEEKR2**, **SEEKRTools**, and **espaloma=0.3.2** to automate simulations.